Hearing Protection Tips You Need To Know

 Hearing Protection Tips

-Hearing protection is one of the most effective methods in reducing the risk for hearing loss.
+Hearing protection is one of the most effective methods in reducing the risk of hearing loss.
 It is typically used to reduce the noise that reaches the user’s ear and result in the damage from excessive noise.
 While the effectiveness of hearing protection highly depends on personal and workplace-related factors, it is still well recognized for reducing warning sounds.
 Considering various factors involved in choosing and maximizing the effects of hearing protection, it is important to take into consideration all the details in the selection process.

-Custom earplugs are specifically molded for your ears and are the most expensive of these options.
+Custom earplugs are specifically molded for your ears and are the most expensive of these options to use for hearing protection.
 They are typically made of medical grade silicone and can be made in several styles and colors.
 They offer the most perfect seal of the ear canals and can be easier to fit – especially for small or more difficult ear canals.
 Custom earplugs can be designed to tune the environmental sound to provide maximum noise reduction or to allow some sound in a safe manner.
 Typically, the fit on the user can be tested and adjusted accordingly in a hearing aid clinic before earplugs are used.
 Moreover, regular tests on repeat fit are also used for earplug users.
-Custom made earplugs can be washed and reused for at least 1-2 years with occasional use.
+Custom made earplugs can be washed and reused for at least 1-2 years with occasional hearing protection use.
 Custom made earplugs cost ranges from $170 – $300 for the pair depending on styles, colors, and noise reduction ratings.

 Sound is a major part of our everyday life.
 Starting from your favorite piece of music, conversations, to the general sound pollution.
 Besides being our foundation for proper communication, exposure to loud noise can permanently damage our hearing.